Luke Wilson: Career

 In 1999, he portrayed Detective Carlson in Blue Streak.
 He later appeared opposite Frankie Muniz in the 2000 comedy-drama My Dog Skip, Cameron Diaz, Drew Barrymore and Lucy Liu in the 2000 action comedy Charlie's Angels, and Reese Witherspoon in the 2001 comedy Legally Blonde.
 It was followed by The Royal Tenenbaums (2001), Old School (2003), Charlie's Angels: Full Throttle (2003), Legally Blonde 2: Red, White and Blonde (2003), and Anchorman: The Legend of Ron Burgundy (2004).
 Wilson also had a role on That '70s Show, as Michael Kelso's older brother Casey Kelso appearing sporadically from 2002 through 2005.

 In 2006, Wilson starred in My Super Ex-Girlfriend, opposite Uma Thurman, and Idiocracy, a dystopian comedy directed by Mike Judge.
 Wilson portrayed an ordinary serviceman frozen in a cryogenics project.
 He awakens after hundreds of years in an America which is significantly less intelligent.

 In 2007, Wilson starred in the thriller Vacancy, opposite Kate Beckinsale, and Blonde Ambition.
 In the same year, he appeared in You Kill Me, 3:10 to Yuma, Blades of Glory, and worked on Henry Poole is Here in La Mirada, California which was released in 2008.
 In 2009, he starred in Tenure.
-In 2010, he appeared in films Death at a Funeral and Middle Men.
+In 2010, he appeared in films Death at a Funeral, which reunited him with his Blue Streak co-star Martin Lawrence, and Middle Men.
 From 2011 to 2013 he starred in the HBO TV series Enlightened.
 He followed this up with roles in The Skeleton Twins (2014), Meadowland (2015), Brad's Status (2017), and Zombieland: Double Tap (2019).